lefherz/academics/170705-referat-mouffe.md

 * Deliberation makes it possible to reach consensus which satisfies rationality *and* democratic legitimacy
 * reformulating democracy in a way which eliminates danger to liberal values
 * popular souvereignty is intersubjectivity: "communicatively generated power"
+* By criticizing instrumental rationality & self-interest, DDs insist on the rationality at work in communicative action and free public reason

 Objectives
 * make co-originality of individual rights and popular souvereignty visible ("Freiheit des Einzelnen & Freiheit der Gruppe bedingen sich gegenseitig")